+at= ωl,ωr=clip1-at,0,1

 Steering: Predicting a scalar value that is continuously mapped to combinations of wheel velocities.
 The 0.0 scalar value corresponds to going straight (at full speed), while -1.0 and 1.0 refer to turning left or right, with one wheel completely stopped and the other one going at full speed.
+Intermediate values are computed using linear interpolation between these values.
 The speed of the robot is always maximal for a particular steering value.
+A formula that implements this action mapping:

+at= ωl,ωr=clip1+at,1-at,0,1